iapnetwork/docs/whitepapers/technical-whitepaper.md

 #### Metaconsensus

 Metaconsensus is a term used within the IAP to refer to the combined consensus information of multiple blockchains simultaneously.
 In some cases, applications using the IAP may prefer to pay above average costs in order to provide additional layers of redundancy to their data storage or data processing needs.
-In such cases, Plato will deliver the requested data to more suitable blockchains than simply itself and Ethereum (for example).
-This provides additional information assurance as to the integrity of a prover and the reliability of independent public verifications.
+In such cases, Plato will deliver the requested data to other blockchains than simply itself such as Ethereum, Bitcoin, Komodo, NEM, etc. This provides additional information assurance as to the integrity of a prover and the reliability of independent public verifications.
 Instead of consensus being provided by IAP alone, a combined consensus of *N* blockchains is calculated when validating a CyberTrace, CyberChain, CyberState or CyberShield.

 #### Communication Layer - Core